-Early Origins of the lawerence family
+Early Origins of the Lawerence family

 The surname Lawerence was first found in Lancashire at Yealand-Redmayne, a township, in the parish of Warton, union of Lancaster, hundred of Lonsdale south of the Sands.
 "Yealand Hall, an ancient dwelling at Yealand-Storrs in the township, seems to have been possessed in the reign of Henry VIII. by the family of Lawrence, who held the manor of "Yeland-Redmayn" as of the manor of Warton."

-Early History of the lawerence family
+Early History of the Lawerence family

-Another 205 words (15 lines of text) covering the years 1252, 1150, 1598, 1657, 1614, 1692, 1664, 1665, 1618, 1699, 1635, 1672, 1674 and 1691 are included under the topic Early lawerence History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lawerence research.
+Another 103 words (7 lines of text) covering the years 1252, 1150, 1598, 1657, 1614, 1692, 1664, 1665, 1618, 1699, 1635, 1672, 1674 and 1691 are included under the topic Early Lawerence History in all our PDF Extended History products and printed products wherever possible.

-lawerence Spelling Variations
+Lawerence Spelling Variations

-Early Notables of the lawerence family (pre 1700)
+Early Notables of the Lawerence family (pre 1700)

-Migration of the lawerence family to the New World and Oceana
+Migration of the Lawerence family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
-The lawerence were among these contributors, for they have been located in early North American records: George and Elizabeth Lawrance, who settled in Virginia in 1641; Anne and John Lawrence settled in Virginia with their seven children in 1676; Ben, Edward, Elizabeth, J.R.
+The Lawerence were among these contributors, for they have been located in early North American records: George and Elizabeth Lawrance, who settled in Virginia in 1641; Anne and John Lawrence settled in Virginia with their seven children in 1676; Ben, Edward, Elizabeth, J.R.
 John, Joseph, Lewis, Mary, Phillip, Thomas, and William Lawrence, all arrived in Philadelphia between 1840 and 1860..